Securing Server with HTTPS

 -ext san=dns:test.example.com,ip:127.0.0.1

-Keytool commands breakdown
+Keytool command breakdown

 • Alias: specifies an alias for the key.